tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/01_swiftUI_essentials.md

 ## Section 5: Use SwiftUI views from other frameworks

 Step 1
-Choose File -> New -> File. select iOS as the platform, select the "SwiftUI View" template, and click Nexr.
+Choose File -> New -> File. select iOS as the platform, select the "SwiftUI View" template, and click Next.
 Name the new file MapView.swift and click Create

 Step 2